 In recent years, regulatory rollbacks and staff cuts undermined the ability of the federal government, and in turn state governments, to protect the environment and people’s health.
 Cuts also undermined scientific research in government decisions and reduced U.S. EPA’s capacity to coordinate important regional projects like the Great Lakes Restoration Initiative and the Asian Carp Regional Coordinating Committee and the Great Lakes Water Quality Agreement with Canada.

-4. Fund Efforts to Stop Invasive Asian Carp
+4. Fund Efforts to Stop Invasive Carp

-To keep these fish out of the Great Lakes, the U.S. Army Corps of Engineers has proposed the construction of additional invasive Asian Carp measures at the Brandon Road Lock and Dam, located near Joliet, Illinois.
+To keep these fish out of the Great Lakes, the U.S. Army Corps of Engineers has proposed the construction of additional invasive carp measures at the Brandon Road Lock and Dam, located near Joliet, Illinois.
 After years of study and public debate, this project has been identified as the best step in stopping the fish from entering the Great Lakes and allowing waterborne commerce to continue moving through the lock.
 The project has wide bipartisan support and is authorized by Congress.
-To continue efforts to build Asian carp protections at the Brandon Road Lock and Dam:
+To continue efforts to build invasive carp protections at the Brandon Road Lock and Dam:

 - Congress should adjust the non-federal cost-share requirement to allow for the construction of the project at full federal expense.